chiras/MetAnoDe/README.md

 ## Predictions using pre-trained models

 Predictions can be promptly generated using the pre-trained models available in the repository.
+Additional customizable options can be explored by running the script without additional arguments.

 ```sh
 python mb_anomaly.py -query <query.fasta> -p <model_name>